 The Traxxas X-Maxx can reach up to 50+ mph.
 If you are looking for a powerful and very fast RC monster truck that can handle almost everything you throw on its path, the X-Maxx is the perfect solution.

-Please check out my related article for the Traxxas X-Maxx here
+Please check out my detailed article reviewing the Traxxas X-Maxx

 How Fast Does the Traxxas TRX 4 Go?